Coach of the Year Award

 Tom Durbin Class AA Award Winner

-Mike Woolley became the head coach of Carl Sandburg High SChool in 2013-14, and immediately developed a drive to discover how his team could be better.
+Mike Woolley became the head coach of Carl Sandburg High School in 2013-14, and immediately developed a drive to discover how his team could be better.
 In pursuit of this goal, he established an executive board of players who have helped create a mentorship program that extends to Sandburg’s grade school feeders, and who participate in the team’s decisions about attending more tournaments and working together to improve as players.

 Mike Laudermith, Fenton High School